 Estimated billActual readingRebill

 Estimated electricity bill too high?
-What to do
+Replace the estimate with evidence

 Reviewed: 26 March 2026Focus: UK household energy billingType: Information, not legal advice